SpartnerNL/Laravel-Excel/.github/PULL_REQUEST_TEMPLATE.md

 Mark the following tasks as done:

-* [ ] Check the codebase to ensure that your feature doesn't already exist.
+* [ ] Checked the codebase to ensure that your feature doesn't already exist.
-* [ ] Check the pull requests to ensure that another person hasn't already submitted the feature or fix.
+* [ ] Checked the pull requests to ensure that another person hasn't already submitted the feature or fix.
-* [ ] Documentation was adjusted
+* [ ] Adjusted the Documentation.
-* [ ] Tests were added to ensure against regression.
+* [ ] Added tests to ensure against regression.

 ### Description of the Change